jstephensdev/ny-wordle-react-clone/README.md

 1. improve word selection by providing more than faker adjective words
 2. store and display stats
 3. ensure mobile css effectivness
 4. update app without full page reload after a word is guessed or the word is not guessed
+5. check match occurs when trying to delete or backspace the last letter in a row
+6. only check valid words

 ## Resources
 1. https://fakerjs.dev/api/word.html#word